Exchequer: Etymology

+The Exchequer of Ireland in the fifteenth century.

 The Exchequer was named after a table used to perform calculations for taxes and goods in the medieval period.
-According to the Dialogus de Scaccario ('Dialogue concerning the Exchequer'), an early medieval work describing the practice of the Exchequer, the table was large, 10 feet by 5 feet with a raised edge or "lip" on all sides of about the height of four fingers to ensure that nothing fell off it, upon which counters were placed representing various values.
-The name Exchequer referred to the resemblance of the table to a chess board (French: échiquier) as it was covered by a black cloth bearing green stripes of about the breadth of a human hand in a chequer-pattern.
+According to the Dialogus de Scaccario (the 'Dialogue concerning the Exchequer', an early medieval work describing the practice of the Exchequer), the table was large, 10 ft by 5 ft with a raised edge or "lip" on all sides (of about the height of four fingers to ensure that nothing fell off it), upon which counters were placed representing various values.
+The name Exchequer referred to the resemblance of the table to a chess board (French: échiquier) as it was covered by a black cloth bearing stripes of about the breadth of a human hand in a chequer-pattern.
 The spaces represented pounds, shillings and pence.
-This was necessary because many sheriffs, who were responsible for collecting and submitting taxes, were unable to read or write.
+It has been suggested that this was necessary because many of those who were responsible for collecting and submitting taxes, were unable to read or write; more straightforwardly, the counting table provided a useful and practical means of calculating, in plain sight, how much was owed and how much had been paid.

-The term Exchequer then came to refer to the twice-yearly meetings held at Easter and Michaelmas, at which government financial business was transacted and an audit held of sheriffs' returns.